ruanti2018-1/zy1-monogame/ArchitectureAnalysis0924.md

 ## Evolve View(Change Log for latest Three Years)

+This section analyses the evolution of the Monogame Framework.
+The evolution perspective focuses on identifying the abi

 ### 3.6 Release - 2/28/2017
 - Fixed XML deserialization of Curve type. #5494
 - Fix #5498 Pipeline Tool template loading on MacOS. #5501